smartdevicelink/sdl_requirements/detailed_docs/Resumption/DataResumption/DataResumption_TRS.md

 SDL receives OnAwakeSDL notification from HMI after the preceding OnExitAllApplications(SUSPEND)

 SDL must
 1. store an application resumption-related data it received from the application during SUSPEND state into DB
 2. send a single OnHashChanged notification with new `hashID` to mobile app

-5.
-SDL must wait for the reconnection and store the app-related data for resumption during three consequentive ignition cycles only and clear all app-persisted data on the 4th IGNITION_ON
+5.SDL must wait for the reconnection and store the app-related data for resumption during three consequentive ignition cycles only and clear all app-persisted data on the 4th IGNITION_ON

 6.